Existential crisis

-In psychology and psychotherapy, existential crises are inner conflicts characterized by the impression that life lacks meaning or by confusion about one's personal identity.
-Existential crises are accompanied by anxiety and stress, often to such a degree that they disturb one's normal functioning in everyday life and lead to depression.
-Their negative attitude towards life and meaning reflects various positions characteristic of the philosophical movement known as existentialism.
-Synonyms and closely related terms include existential dread, existential vacuum, existential neurosis, and alienation.
-The various aspects associated with existential crises are sometimes divided into emotional, cognitive, and behavioral components.
-Emotional components refer to the feelings they provoke, such as emotional pain, despair, helplessness, guilt, anxiety, and loneliness.
-Cognitive components encompass the problem of meaninglessness, the loss of personal values, and reflections about one's own mortality.
-Outwardly, existential crises often express themselves in addictions, anti-social and compulsive behavior.
+Existential crises are inner conflicts characterized by the impression that life lacks meaning and by confusion about one's personal identity.
+They are accompanied by anxiety and stress, often to such a degree that they disturb one's normal functioning in everyday life and lead to depression.
+Their negative attitude towards meaning reflects characteristics of the philosophical movement of existentialism.
+The components of existential crises can be divided into emotional, cognitive, and behavioral aspects.
+Emotional components refer to the feelings, such as emotional pain, despair, helplessness, guilt, anxiety, or loneliness.
+Cognitive components encompass the problem of meaninglessness, the loss of personal values or spiritual faith, and thinking about death.
+Behavioral components include addictions, and anti-social and compulsive behavior.

-The specific symptoms can vary a lot from case to case.
-Theorists try to address this by distinguishing between different types of existential crises.
-Categorizations are usually based on the idea that the issues at the core of existential crises differ with the individual's stage in life and personal development.
-Types commonly found in the academic literature include the teenage crisis, the quarter-life crisis, the mid-life crisis, and the later-life crisis.
-They all have in common a conflict about the meaning and purpose of one's life.
-The earlier crises tend to be more forward-looking: the individual is anxious and confused about which path in life to follow, especially concerning education and career as well as one's identity and independence in social relationships.
-Crises later in life are more backward-looking.
-They can be triggered by the impression that one is past one's peak point in life and are often characterized by guilt, regrets, and a fear of death.
-The individual's age does generally correspond to the type of crisis they experience, but not always since there is a lot of variation on the level of personal development.
-Some people may only experience some of these types or none at all.
-If an earlier existential crisis was properly resolved, it makes it usually easier for the individual to resolve or avoid later crises.
+Existential crises may occur at different stages in life: the teenage crisis, the quarter-life crisis, the mid-life crisis, and the later-life crisis.
+Earlier crises tend to be forward-looking: the individual is anxious and confused about which path in life to follow regarding education, career, personal identity, and social relationships.
+Later crises tend to be backward-looking.
+Often triggered by the impression that one is past one's peak in life, they are usually characterized by guilt, regret, and a fear of death.
+If an earlier existential crisis was properly resolved, it is easier for the individual to resolve or avoid later crises.
+Not everyone experiences existential crises in their life.